hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/11-web-development/index.md

             - to compare values
     - statement
         - instructions to be executed by interpreter
+    - array
+        - stores multiple values in a single variable
+    - variable
+        - containers for storing data values
+    - function
+        - block of code to do a task
+        - executed when 'call'ed
+    - comment
+        - single line comment
+            - text starting from `//`
+        - multi line comment
+            - like: `/* text */`
+        - used to explain code
+        - ignored by interpreter
+        - ?? used to halt execution of code ??
+    - object
+        - collection of variables and functions
+        - represents attributes & behaviour of an 'item'
+    - expression
+        - any valid unit of code resolves to a value
+        - types:
+            - can have a value
+            - can assign a value to a variable

 - terms (javascript)
     - how object given a new property